Dentosal/rust_os/README.md

 ## Development

 This is a learning project.
 Currently code contributions are not accepted, as I'd like to learn to fix the problems myself.
-Forking the project is of course possible, if you'd like to develop something beased on this.
+Forking the project is of course possible, if you'd like to develop something based on this.

 Feel free to submit issues on GitHub if you find any bugs.